 Recognized as among the top three corridors with the most collisions based on the Cupertino Bicycle Transportation Plan (2016), the recommendation suggests transforming the existing bike lanes on Stelling Road into a Class IV separated bikeway.
 This would involve the reconfiguration of lanes, and, in certain areas, the elimination of medians.

-The Stelling Road corridor also received HSIP (Cycle 11) funding for the installation of dynamic/variable speed warning signs and High Friction Surface Treatment (HFST) between McClellan Road to Prospect Road.
+The Stelling Road corridor has also received the HSIP (Cycle 11) funding for the installation of dynamic/variable speed warning signs along the corridor between McClellan Road to Prospect Road.

 STELLING ROAD